hubmapconsortium/hra-millitome-generator/OpenScad Code/V11/README.md

 <em>openscad MT-Generator.scad -o MT-output.stl -D laterality=0 -D gender=0 -D organ_id=1 -D organ_scale=1 -D block_size=20</em>

 This command line will create an output file, "MT-output.stl", in the working directory.
 This millitome will be the "bottom" for a "female" "kidney right" scaled to 100% with a block size of 20mm.
+The "-D" directive forces Openscad to override named variables defined in the code file.

 ![test-millitome!](images/bash-test-mt.jpg "test millitome")